 top of page

+The body is the bow.
+The asana is the arrow.
 The soul is the target.

 Asana is the 3rd limb of Patanjali's 8 Limbs of Yoga.
 "Asana" is a Sanskrit word which translates into the English word "seat," as the physical postures (asanas) were originally designed and intended to prepare the physical body so it could sit comfortably in seated meditation.